shinabarger/investment-and-fire-calculator/README.md

 # Compound Interest & FIRE Calculator

-This is a single-file, static calculator that projects investment growth and compares it against your FIRE (Financial Independence, Retire Early) number, based on your expected monthly spend and safe withdrawal rate.
+https://shinabarger.github.io/investment-and-fire-calculator/ is a single-file, static calculator that projects investment growth and compares it against your FIRE (Financial Independence, Retire Early) number, based on your expected monthly spend and safe withdrawal rate.

 ## Features
 - All inputs default to 0.